 Total expenses: $750

 Rental income less total expense ($1200-750) is your cash flow, right?
 Not exactly.
-In the example above, we are not setting aside reserves for capital expenditures (also referred to as capex).
+In the example above, we are not setting aside reserves for your rental property capital expenditures (also referred to as capex).

 What is a capital expenditure?
-A capital expenditure is something, usually an item like an appliance or roof, that someday needs to be replaced.
+Rental property capital expenditures are something, usually an item like an appliance or roof, that someday needs to be replaced.
 These items are expected to last over a long period of time.
 Adversely, replacing the broken hinge on the front door would be a repair, and hiring a technician to check the HVAC system every six months would be maintenance.

 If you’ve ever visited the forums or watched the training videos on https://www.biggerpockets.com, the largest membership site for investors in the nation, you likely know that most investors estimate a percentage for repairs, vacancy, and capex.
 Typically, on a property in good condition, investors use 5% vacancy, 5% capex, and 5% for repairs/maintenance.
 Property management fees need to be factored in as well if you are not self-managing your property.
 The final number would be your true cash flow.